If you are a crossbreed enthusiast who is after headstrong dogs, I suggest you include the extremely intelligent Cowboy Corgi at the top of your list.

 Do Cowboy Corgis Shed?

-Both the Cowboy Corgis parents are heavy shedders due to their double coat, so this mix is also not suitable for people with extreme allergies.
+Both the Cowboy Corgi’s parents are heavy shedders due to their double coats, so this mix is also not suitable for people with extreme allergies.

 Can a Cowboy Corgi Be Left Alone?

 Leaving Cowboy Corgis unattended is a bad idea because they easily get bored, and they may resort to destructive behavior.
 So if you have a busy lifestyle, you may need to think twice if the Cowboy Corgi fits your lifestyle.